Skip to main content

 Bifrost: ~11us x 5 calls = ~0.055ms cumulative

-Ratio to inference time (hundreds of ms ~ seconds): 1~3% vs 0.01~0.1%
+As ratio of inference time (hundreds of ms to seconds): 1-3% vs 0.01-0.1%

 Inference (Custom Models)Custom Model Import / MarketplacevLLM + GPU + model deployment

-Scalingautomatic (managed)Karpenter + HPA/KEDA
+ScalingAutomatic (managed)Karpenter + HPA/KEDA

-GuardrailsBedrock Guardrailsgateway built-in (Bifrost/LiteLLM)
+GuardrailsBedrock GuardrailsGateway built-in (Bifrost/LiteLLM)

 ObservabilityCloudWatch integrationLangfuse + Bifrost/LiteLLM built-in + Prometheus